Pennykoin/Pennykoin-old/README.md

+This repo being phased out, future GUI wallet releases will be in PKCli repo.
 # Pennykoin

    Pennykoin is a private, secure cryptocurrency forked form digital/dark/ducknote.
 There was no premine or ICO, all coins are emitted as mining rewards or interest.